pnp/cli-microsoft365/docs/docs/cmd/spo/group/group-member-add.md

 : Name of the SharePoint Group to which the user needs to be added, specify either `groupId` or `groupName`

 `--userName [userName]`
 : User's UPN (user principal name, eg. megan.bowen@contoso.com).
-If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com), specify either `userName`, `email` or `userId`
+If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com).
+Specify either `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName`

 `--email [email]`
 : User's email (eg. megan.bowen@contoso.com).
-If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com), specify either `userName`, `email` or `userId`
+If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com).
+Specify either `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName`

 `--userId [userId]`
 : The user Id of the user to add as a member.
-(Id of the site user, for example: 14) If multiple users need to be added, the Id's have to be comma separated.
-Specify either `userName`, `email` or `userId`
+(Id of the site user, for example: 14) If multiple users need to be added, the Ids have to be comma separated.
+Specify either `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName`

+`--aadGroupId [aadGroupId]`
+: The object Id of the Azure AD group to add as a member.
+If multiple groups need to be added, the Ids have to be comma separated.
+Specify either `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName`

+`--aadGroupName [aadGroupName]`
+: The name of the Azure AD group to add as a member.
+Specify either `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName`

 --8<-- "docs/cmd/_global.md"

 ## Remarks

-For the `--userName` or `--email` options you can specify multiple values by separating them with a comma.
-If one of the specified entries is not valid, the command will fail with an error message showing the list invalid values.
+For the `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName` options you can specify multiple values by separating them with a comma.
+If one of the specified entries is not valid, the command will fail with an error message showing the list of invalid values.

 ## Examples